Executive Coaching and Strategic Mentoring to drive change.

-Many of us, who have established ourselves in this key leadership position, quickly realise the challenges that managing up and across the organization can bring.
+Many who have established themselves in a key leadership position, quickly realise the challenges that managing up and across the organization can bring.

-The ability to demonstrate the soft skills required to effectively communicate and manage multiple stakeholders in the organization, is often an underestimated part of a Product Manager’s role
+The ability to demonstrate the soft skills required to effectively communicate and manage multiple stakeholders in the organization, is often an underestimated any leader operating at a senior level in their organisation

-This is not about becoming the bosses best friend, it is about understanding ourselves and others and stepping through the sometimes subtle (and not so subtle) political minefields that exist in most organisations, so that you can effectively deliver on your objectives.
+This is not about becoming the bosses best friend, it is about emotional intelligence – understanding ourselves and others and stepping through the sometimes subtle (and not so subtle) political minefields that exist in most organisations, so that you can effectively deliver on your objectives.

 Few people receive specific support in this area and because they are often sensitive to their position in the organisation they find it challenging to discuss their leadership concerns with other peers in the same business.